ebrard/ebrard.github.io/_drafts/2017-04-02-execution-dashboard.md

 The second convention helps dealing with data quality issues, early facts (or late dimensions), integration errors etc.

 We can now create a dashboard on these metrics with any reporting tool (example for Tableau).
 We want to blend both datasets into the same dashboard.
-A "simple" way to do so with Tableau is to create a datasource with ETL_jobs_execution_monitoring in a left join with ETL_jobs_volume_monitoring.
-To avoid duplications, we need to filter the ETL_jobs_execution_monitoring with:
+A "simple" way to do so with Tableau is to create a datasource with `ETL_jobs_execution_monitoring` in a left join with `ETL_jobs_volume_monitoring`.
+To avoid duplications, we need to filter the `ETL_jobs_execution_monitoring` with:

 - `origin` is null (We want the job, not the components)
 - `message_type = 'end'`